Floorp-Projects/Floorp/toolkit/components/glean/docs/dev/updating_sdk.md

   if it does, follow the next steps;
 * If the version of the **vendored dependency is newer** (greater major or minor version) than the version required by the Glean SDK, [file a bug in the Glean SDK component][glean-bug] to get Glean to require the same version;
+    * You will have to abandon updating the Glean SDK to this version.
+      You will have to wait for Glean SDK to update its dependency and for a new Glean SDK release.
+      Then you will have to update to that new Glean SDK version.
 * If the version of the **vendored dependency is older** (lower major or minor version), consider updating the vendored version to the newer one;
   seek review from the person who vendored that dependency in the first place;
-  if that is not possible or breaks mozilla-central build, then consider keeping both versions vendored in-tree; please note that this option will probably only be approved for small crates.
+  if that is not possible or breaks mozilla-central build, then consider keeping both versions vendored in-tree; please note that this option will probably only be approved for small crates, and will require updating the `TOLERATED_DUPES` list in `mach vendor` (instructions are provided as you go).

 ## Keeping versions in sync